background

 Often, a sudden contraction in global economic growth and rising unemployment rates can set the scene for stagflation.

-However, the real catalyst is most often a supply shock, which is defined as unexpected events that cause significant disruptions to the global supply chain.
+However, the real catalyst is most frequently a supply shock, which is defined as unexpected events that cause significant disruptions to the global supply chain.

 Considering how intertwined the supply chains of various countries have become amid rapid globalization, these supply shocks can have a domino effect in which bottlenecks or shortages can lead to major economic slowdowns.